selwynpolit/d9book/book/forms.md

 ];
 ```

-I put this in the template:
+And in the template, you can see `content.previous_clip` referencing this content.

 ```twig
 <div class="cell medium-6 medium-order-2 text-center">